 Data is vital to the success of most modern businesses.
 How long realistically could your business survive without access to data?
 If you lost access to all your records, customer contact information, financial data, stock inventory etc. could you still serve your customers?
 Having a reliable, secure, easily restored backup of your data is the only way to have peace of mind.
 How you go about this will vary depending on the amount of data you are backing up and how vital the data is.
 Many businesses are now using off-premises backups which are stored in the cloud rather than a physical backup on premises.

 When your business is connected to the internet, you are exposed to hundreds of threats and vulnerabilities.
 Unfortunately, no company is too big or too small to be vulnerable to hackers, ransomware, viruses, or phishing scams.

 Over half the businesses which suffer a major data loss incident will go out of business in the following 12 months, and those which do not are likely to suffer a loss of revenue and reputation.

+While most online threats can be protected against with professional cybersecurity services, you can never guarantee the security of your data to an absolute degree.
+For this reason, it is vital to have a reliable backup of your data which can be easily restored if that the original data is lost, stolen, or becomes corrupted.
 Data recovery is a vital part of ensuring business continuity after a disaster.
 If your business is unfortunate enough to suffer a data loss incident, it is vital for you to be able to get your organization back up and running again as soon as possible.
 To limit downtime in your organization and restore your data quickly and seamlessly, you will need the correct data backup and recovery processes in place.